zizhuspot/haojia/source/_posts/Nine Super Useful Javascript Tips Property Selectors.md

 Today's article, I carefully filtered 9 I think more practical skills to share with you, you are also welcome to leave us a message in the comments section, you think some important and useful skills to share with you.

-1. Dynamic loading of JS files
+### 1. Dynamic loading of JS files

-In some special scenarios, especially in the development of some libraries and frameworks, we will sometimes dynamically load and execute JS files.
+In some special scenarios, especially in the development of some `libraries` and `frameworks`, we will sometimes dynamically load and execute JS files.
 The following is a simple package using Promise.

 ```javascript